 Nadine Reding was the last photo retoucher to complete her apprenticeship in Switzerland and studied the restoration and conservation of photographs.
 She continued her education at the George Eastman House in Rochester and in Vienna.
 She has been working in her studio for over 10 years focus for photo restoration in Bern.
 She works for the Musée de l'Elysée, various state archives, the ETH image archive in Zurich and many more.

-At Photo Münsingen, the two share a tent on the Schlossplatz.
-Of course you can learn the wet plate technique in Peter Michels' workshops or have yourself portrayed.
-Nadine Reding shows historical photographs from her collection and is happy to give tips on her valuable family pictures, how to keep them so that future generations can also enjoy them.
+At the Photo Münsingen, the two share a tent on the Schlossplatz.
+Of course, you can learn the wet plate technique in Peter Michels' workshops or have your own portrait taken.
+Nadine Reding shows historical photographs from her collection and is happy to give tips on how to keep her valuable family photos so that later generations can enjoy them as well.